 Now in his eighties, Andrew has established a foundation, Remember the Holocaust Compassion for All with a goal to raise funds for the development of the Adelaide Holocaust Museum and Steiner Education Centre.

 With a very small South Australian Jewish community of approximately 1,200, it was clear that support for this project would be needed from Jewish communities in larger Australian centres as well as philanthropic funding organisations.

-Accordingly, an initial grant from the Jakob Frenkiel Trust enabled the part-time employment of a Project Manager to manage all stages of the project from the capital campaign through to the completion and official opening of the physical and online museum and education centre in 2019.
+An initial grant from the Jakob Frenkiel Trust enabled the part-time employment of a Project Manager to manage the development stages of the project from the capital campaign through to the completion of the design and fit-out process.
+The museum and education centre will officially open in 2020.

-Your generous donation will help secure the development of the AHMSEC and allow us to provide Holocaust education for a complex, changing world.
-With a focus on visual and audio experiential learning with survivor stories at the heart of the education and museum experience, the AHMSEC will advance efforts to encourage respect and compassion for all, helping to shape how younger generations and the wider community understand the history of the Holocaust and their role in society.
+Donations can still be made to AHMSEC and your ontribution will allow us to provide Holocaust education for a complex, changing world.
+With a focus on visual and audio experiential learning with survivor stories at the heart of the education and museum experience, AHMSEC will advance efforts to encourage respect and compassion for all, helping to shape how younger generations and the wider community understand the history of the Holocaust and their role in society.